 - Executive Board -The possible positions are President, 1st Vice President, 2nd Vice President, Secretary, and Treasurer.

-- Chairman and Senators
+- Chairperson and Senators

 - IOC Representative - Appointed by individual TTMS Clubs and Organizations